-Never connect either output terminal to ground or to some other output or input terminal (see warnings in chapter 1)
+Never connect either output terminal to ground or to some other output or input terminal.

 For normal two-channel operation, connect each speaker load across the output's positive and negative terminals.
-Pay attention to speaker polarity; loudspeakers connected out of polarity degrade sound quality.

-Keep the loudspeaker cables as short as possible and use a good quality stranded cable.
+Pay attention to loudspeaker polarity; loudspeakers connected out of polarity can degrade sound quality.
+Keep the loudspeaker cable as short as possible and use a good quality stranded cable.
 Do not use shielded wire, such as microphone or guitar cable.
 The loudspeaker cable reduces the power of the amplifiers in two ways: It increases the load impedance and introduces resistive power losses.